mittalbhatt/newpro/README.md

 const projectDir = 'wc_financialadvisordetails_new_test';
 const packageJsonPath = path.join(projectDir, 'package.json');

-// Path to the webpack.config.js file to copy const webpackConfigSourcePath = path.resolve(__dirname, '../webpack.config.js');
-// Path to the new src folder to copy
 // Prompt user for the root directory containing the src folder const rootDirectory = prompt('Enter the root directory containing the src folder: ');
 const newSrcFolderPath = path.resolve(rootDirectory, 'src');